Has your supervisor made sexual advances towards you?

 However, an employer is not allowed to tolerate a hostile environment merely because one sex dominates a department or job function.
 An employee is entitled to an environment free of lewd, inappropriate behavior; such as sexually derogatory jokes and obscene materials, especially in public areas.

-Recently, some males in all male workplaces have made claims of hostile environment, often because they became uncomfortable with the sexual banter common in a department and were further denigrated for not joining in such behavior.
+Recently, some males in all-male workplaces have made claims of a hostile environment, often because they became uncomfortable with the sexual banter common in a department and were further denigrated for not joining in such behavior.

 There is no universal standard as to what constitutes a hostile environment, and cases with very similar situations have been decided differently.
 Moreover, the standard of finding the employer liable is very high—the plaintiff must show that the employer was actually aware of the behavior, or should have been aware of it under reasonable circumstances.
 It is also not enough to show that sexually suggestive behavior occurred—the plaintiff must show that the employer could have taken reasonable steps to stop the behavior.
 For example, the employer could not be held liable for such behavior if it occurred at a bar after work.